shaswata09/readit/README.md

 ## Behind the scene:
 Project is developed by me and souravdkv.
-For any further details you can reach us via mail.